GetStream/stream-video-android/README.md

 </p>

 This is the official Android SDK for Stream Video.

+## What is Stream?

+Stream allows developers to rapidly deploy scalable feeds, chat messaging and video with an industry leading 99.999% uptime SLA guarantee.

-You can leverage this SDK to build in-app video calling, audio rooms, audio calls or livestreaming.
-The best place to get started is the tutorials:
+With Stream's video components, you can use their SDK to build in-app video calling, audio rooms, audio calls, or live streaming.
+The best place to get started is with their tutorials:

-* Video & Audio Calling Tutorial
+- Video & Audio Calling Tutorial
-* Audio Rooms Tutorial
+- Audio Rooms Tutorial
-* Livestreaming Tutorial
+- Livestreaming Tutorial

-Stream provides UI components and StateFlow objects that make it easy to build video calling for your app.
-All calls run on Stream's network of edge servers around the world.
-The edge network ensures optimal latency and reliability for calls.
+Stream provides UI components and state handling that make it easy to build video calling for your app.
+All calls run on Stream's network of edge servers around the world, ensuring optimal latency and reliability.

 ## 👩‍💻 Free for Makers 👨‍💻